Starmer declines to say which way he will vote on assisted dying

 Care minister Stephen Kinnock, who is a minister within Mr Streeting’s health and social care department, has said he will support the Bill.

-He told ITV assisted dying is “the compassionate thing to do”, but declined to comment directly when asked about Mr Streeting’s comments regarding NHS costs.
+He told ITV that assisted dying is “the compassionate thing to do”, but declined to comment directly when asked about Mr Streeting’s views regarding NHS costs.

 Mr Kinnock said: “I think that assisted dying is the right thing to do, from the point of view of compassion.